 Viktoria Pammer-Schindler

-I'm an associate professor in HCI and EdTech at Graz University of Technology and Deputy Head of the Institute of Human-Centred Computing.
-I'm also a research area manager at the Know-Center.
+I am an associate professor in HCI and EdTech at Graz University of Technology and Deputy Head of the Institute of Human-Centred Computing.
+I am also a research area head at the Know-Center.

 Research - Teaching - CV - Contact

-I have served the scientific community in HCI and educational technology as an evaluator of research programs, grants and study programs; in editorial and organisational roles for instance at the ACM CHI, ACM Mensch und Computer and EC-TEL; as a special issue editor at renowned journals like the IEEE Transactions on Technologies for Learning and the British Journal of Educational Technology; and as a member of international boards for instance as the president of the International Alliance to Advance Learning in the Digital Era, and the secretary for the European Association of Technology-Enhanced Learning.
+My research is situated in HCI and Edtech, and is adjacent to information systems and science and technology studies.
+I have served the respective scientific community as an evaluator of research programs, grants and study programs; in editorial and organisational roles for instance at the ACM CHI, ACM Mensch und Computer, EC-TEL and ECIS; as a special issue editor at renowned journals like the IEEE Transactions on Technologies for Learning and the British Journal of Educational Technology; and as a member of international boards for instance as the president of the International Alliance to Advance Learning in the Digital Era, and the secretary for the European Association of Technology-Enhanced Learning.

 I regularly engage in scientific outreach via talks or articles directed to a general audience.
 Examples (all in German) are my blog series on digitalisation and interaction hosted by derStandard, an Austrian daily newspaper; my article on the need to consider socio-technical systems when talking about ethics in relationship to AI published at the Falter, an Austrian weekly magazine; or my talk about AI, knowledge and the development of expertise in a Business Brunch.